diffplug/blowdryer/README.md

   - hard to debug
   - hard to experiment and innovate

-Blowdryer lets you centralize your build scripts into a single repository, with an easy workflow for pulling those improvements into the various projects that use them.
+Blowdryer lets you centralize your build scripts and config files into a single repository, with an easy workflow for pulling those resources into various projects that use them, improving them in-place, then cycling those improvements back across the other projects.

 ## How to use it

+First, make a public github repository ([`diffplug/blowdryer-diffplug`](https://github.com/diffplug/blowdryer-diffplug) is a good example), and push the stuff that you want to centralize into the `src/main/resources` subdirectory of that repo.

-In the `build.gradle` for your **root** project, do this:
+Then, in the `build.gradle` for the **root** project that you want to suck these into, do this:

 ```gradle
 plugins {